Space Resources

 Students may petition the Committee for course waivers or deviation from these requirements.
 If the student fails the exam on the first attempt, he/she must retake the exam at the first opportunity.
 A maximum of two attempts is permitted.

-For those students transferring courses (not replacing the core courses) from previous Master’s or PhD degrees, these courses should be listed as Technical Electives in the Space Resources Course Plan.
+For those students transferring courses (not replacing the required five courses) from previous Master’s or PhD degrees, these courses should be listed as Technical Electives in the Space Resources Course Plan.
 The Exam Committee will review the Course Plan and Statement of Intent by the established deadline and determine if the student is ready to take the Exam.

 • It lasts between 90 and 120 minutes,

-• It is conducted in a synchronous videoconference,
+• It is conducted in a synchronous video-conference,

 • It starts with a 15-20 minute presentation on the Research Paper delivered by the student,